Aber-TB/AMBoP/README.md

 25. SUPPORT - Percentage of reads needed to support an alternative site.
 26. VAR_POS_NUM - The number of base pairs that a variant can be away from another variant reported.
 27. REGIONS - Path to a file that contains a list of regions, with one region per line, and start and end positions separated by a comma - 12345,67890.
 (If no regions to be excluded, set file to 0,0).
-28. SNPEFF_DB – the name of the SnpEff database (this can be one of the default SnpEff databases they provide or one readily made, check the SnpEff manual for this)
+28. SNPEFF_DB – the name of the SnpEff database (this can be one of the default SnpEff databases they provide or one readily made, check the SnpEff manual for this).
+Default is Mycobacterium_bovis_LT708304.1, the custom database automatically created by AMBoP on first run for the reference genome.
 29. CLEANUP - Sets which files to clean up after completed runtime (options are NONE, TRIMMEDREADS, BAMS, PASSEDFILES, FASTA, VARIANTS).